Debt limit talks in standstill as Republicans, White House face 'real differences'

-WASHINGTON (AP) — Debt limit talks came to an abrupt standstill Friday after Republican House Speaker Kevin McCarthy said it's time to "pause" negotiations, and a White House official acknowledged there are "real differences" that are making talks difficult.
+WASHINGTON (AP) — Debt limit talks came to an abrupt standstill Friday after Republican House Speaker Kevin McCarthy said it's time to "pause" negotiations, and a White House official acknowledged there are "real differences" making further discussions difficult.

 "We've got to get movement by the White House and we don't have any movement yet," McCarthy, R-Calif., told reporters at the Capitol.
 "So, yeah, we've got to pause."